josehu07/flashsim/README.md

 # The simulator won't exit until Ctrl+C in shell 1.
 ```

+> ATTENTION:
-> For standalone version, unit of time in the configuration file must be in milliseconds (ms).
+>   1. For standalone version, unit of time in the configuration file MUST BE in milliseconds (ms).
+>   2. If your client has concurrent threads issuing requests to a single device instance, make sure that the device is mutex locked so that socket messages do not interleave in order.
+You can simulate latency by sleeping in those client threads.

 Please reference if you use for your research: